datastax/cassandra/src/java/org/apache/cassandra/db/tries/InMemoryTrie.md

 #### Cell recycling in long-lived tries

-During the application of a mutation, the `InMemoryTrie` code knows which cells are being copied to another location and tells the allocation strategy that the cells are going to be freed (using a `recycleBlock` or implied in `copyBlock`).
+During the application of a mutation, the `InMemoryTrie` code knows which cells are being copied to another location and tells the allocation strategy that the cells are going to be freed (using a `recycleCell` or implied in `copyCell`).
 This does not mean that the old cell is already free, because:
 - (1) it is probably still reachable (if the process has not backtracked enough to attach the new cell to some parent) by concurrent readers;